dankelley/oceglider/sandbox/dk/qc/qc06_help.md

 *Examining and flagging data*

-After the data are loaded, a plot will appear.
-Above the plot is a status line that indicates the data nearest the hovering location of the mouse.
+After the data is loaded, a plot will appear.
+Above the plot is a status line that describes the data nearest the hovering location of the mouse.
 Menu items permit a wide variety of plot types, and exploring these can often reveal spurious data.

 In any plot style, pressing and dragging the mouse will flag data within a selected rectangle.
 Used carefully, this can be a powerful tool for identifying spurious data.
-Since mouse-drag operations cannot be undone, though, some care is required.
+Since mouse-drag operations cannot be undone, some care is required.
 For example, if the conductivity sensor is prone to giving temporary spurious salinity values, it might be sensible to brush a `C(t)` or `S(t)` plot, instead of brushing a `TS` plot, because the time-series view